Isomorphism Classes of Generating Sets: Problems

 \section{Problems}

-\begin{question} It is consistent to have a simple $P_{\lambda_0\times\lambda_1\times\lambda_2}$-point ultrafilter on $\omega$ for some regular cardinals $\omega<\lambda_0<\lambda_1<\lambda_2$? \end{question} More generally we ask: \begin{question} What is the class of countably directed well-founded partial orders $\mathbb{D}$ that can be realized as a simple $P_{\mathbb{D}}$-point ultrafilter over $\omega$? over a measurable cardinal? \end{question} \begin{question} What kind of ill-founded directed sets $\mathbb{D}$ can be realized as simple $P_{\mathbb{D}}$-point ultrafilters? \end{question} \begin{question} Is there a method to realize a poset $\mathbb{D}$ as a simple $P_{\mathbb{D}}$-point ultrafilter for $\mathbb{D}$'s which are not countably-directed? \end{question} Some limitations must be placed as by Corollary \ref{cor: limitation} no simple $P_{\omega\times \omega_1}$-point exists.
+\begin{question} What kind of ill-founded directed sets $\mathbb{D}$ can be realized as simple $P_{\mathbb{D}}$-point ultrafilters? \end{question} \begin{question} Is there a method to realize a poset $\mathbb{D}$ as a simple $P_{\mathbb{D}}$-point ultrafilter for $\mathbb{D}$'s which are not countably-directed? \end{question} Some limitations must be placed as by Corollary \ref{cor: limitation} no simple $P_{\omega\times \omega_1}$-point exists.
 But what are the exact limitations?